luismarques/qemu/docs/opentitan/otpconv.md

 * `-l` specify the life cycle system verilog file that defines the encoding of the life cycle states.
 This option is not required to generate a RAW image file.

+* `-I` specify the initialization vector for the Present scrambler used for partition digests.
+  This value is "usually" found within the `hw/ip/otp_ctrl/rtl/otp_ctrl_part_pkg.sv` OT file, from the last entry of `RndCnstDigestIV` array, _i.e._ item 0.
+It is used along with option `-D` to verify partition digests, and stored in the optional output OTP image file for use by the virtual OTP controller when used along with the `-o` option.

 * `-i` specify the input VMEM file that contains the OTP fuse content.